86Box/86BoxManager/README.md

 ## Features
 * Powerful, lightweight and completely optional
 * Create multiple isolated virtual machines
-* Give each VM a unique name and an optional description
+* Give each virtual machine a unique name and an optional description
 * Run multiple virtual machines at the same time
-* Control the VM from the Manager window using commands like Pause, Reset, etc.
+* Control virtual machines from the Manager (pause, reset, etc.)
+* A tray icon so the Manager window doesn't get in your way

 ## System requirements
 Same as for 86Box.
 Additionally, the following is required: